 Framings arising from the blackboard framing of strand diagrams via Satoh's tubing map always match at the vertices, with the normal vectors pointing either directly towards or away from the center of the singular ring.
-Note that the orientations of the three tubes may or may not match.
+Note that the directions (orientations) of the three tubes may or may not match.
 An example of a vertex with the orientations and framings shown is on the right.
 Note that the framings on the two sides of each band are mirror images of each other, as they should be.

-Unzip, or tube doubling is perhaps the most interesting of the auxiliary wTF^o operations.
-As mentioned above, topologically this means pushing the tube off itself slightly in the framing direction.
-At each of the vertices at the two ends of the doubled tube there are two tubes to be attached to the doubled tube.
+When a tube is unzipped, each of the vertices at the two ends of the doubled tube there are two tubes to be attached to the doubled tube.
 At each end, the normal vectors pointed either directly towards or away from the center, so there is an "inside" and an "outside" ending ring.
 The two tubes to be attached also come as an "inside" and an "outside" one, which defines which one to attach to which.
-An example is shown in Figure 15.
-Unzip can only be done if the 1D and 2D orientations match at both ends.
+An example is shown in Figure 17.